Skip to main content

 Textual editing is a vital field of study and practice for early modern studies, one that helps to establish who and what is being read in the classroom and wider community and performed globally.
 It creates canons, ascribes value, and recovers lost voices.
 How texts are introduced, edited, and annotated also produces modes of reading and institutes habits of analysis.
 Textual editing is, however, weighed down by critical tradition and even gatekeeping.
 This is especially the case in the editing of major early modern authors such as Marlowe or Shakespeare, where any new emendation must engage with a pedantic and often exclusionary history of decision-making.
 Many working in early modern studies wish to see a more positive, diverse, and inclusive future, and this timely symposium aims to bring together a wide range of practitioners in textual studies and cognate fields to discuss possibilities and identify pathways to make this a reality.
 Using the past, present, and future editing of the works of Marlowe and Shakespeare to center the symposium’s discussion and analysis, this event will provide a “state of the field” exchange that aims to chart expansive and inclusive futures for editorial practices.

 Organizers: Brandi K. Adams is Assistant Professor of English at Arizona State University.
 Her work appears in journals and essay collections including Shakespeare Quarterly and The Oxford Handbook of the History of the Book in Early Modern England.
 She is currently editing Merry Wives of Windsor with Jonathan Hope and writing her first monograph entitled Representations of Books and Readers in Early Modern English drama (1580-1640).
 Claire M. L. Bourne is Associate Professor of English at The Pennsylvania State University.
 She is author of Typographies of Performance in Early Modern England (2020) and co-author with Jason Scott-Warren of “‘thy unvalued Booke’: John Milton’s Copy of the Shakespeare First Folio” (2022).
 She is editing 1 Henry the Sixth, for The Arden Shakespeare, Fourth Series, and writing a new editorial history of Shakespeare through the materials and labor of bookwork.
 Rory Loughnane is Reader in Early Modern Studies at the University of Kent.
 He is the author or editor of ten books and has published widely on Shakespeare and early modern studies.
 For the New Oxford Shakespeare, he has edited more than ten of Shakespeare’s plays.
 He is a Series Editor of Studies in Early Modern Authorship (Routledge) and Shakespeare and Text (Cambridge), and a General Editor of The Revels Plays series (Manchester) and the forthcoming edition of Oxford Marlowe.
-Catherine Richardson is Professor of Early Modern Studies and Director of the Institute of Cultural and Creative Industries, University of Kent.
+Catherine Richardson is Pro-Vice-Chancellor Arts and Humanities, at the University of East Anglia.
+She was formerly Professor of Early Modern Studies and Director of the Institute of Cultural and Creative Industries, University of Kent.
 She explores early modern material culture on and off stage and the history of the creative industries, most recently in A Day at Home in Early Modern England, with Tara Hamling (Yale), Practices of Ephemera in Early Modern England, edited with Callan Davies and Hannah Lilley (Routledge) Arden of Faversham (Bloomsbury), and the forthcoming edition of Oxford Marlowe.

 Anticipated Schedule: Thursday evening through Saturday, October 17-19, 2024, at the Folger Shakespeare Library.